South Florida Car Accident Lawyer Explains 10 Steps of Complete Timeline of a Car Accident Injury Claim From Start to Finish

 - How many other cars were involved?

 - What insurance do you have and have you had any communication with them?

 You can also expect your car accident attorney to informally touch on your initial hospital visit and doctor’s report.
 Lawyers are not as callous as many people believe.
-They will genuinely want to know what your medical condition is and how your life may be affected as a result of the injuries you sustained.
+We genuinely want to know how you're doing, what your medical condition is, and how your life may be affected as a result of the injuries you sustained in the car crash.

-Your lawyers may ask you to sign a form that grants them access to your medical files, insurance policies, police records, and other relevant information.
-This puts them in a position to make some evaluations and determine whether there is enough evidence and damage to warrant a case before the courts.
-The first consultation is usually free and is enough of an overview for the car accident lawyer to determine whether you have a case or not.
+Your lawyers may ask you to sign a form that grants them access to your medical files, insurance policies, police records from the accident, and other relevant information.
+This puts the injury attorney in a position to make some evaluations and determine whether there is enough evidence and damage to warrant a case before the courts.
+We offer free consultations, and many other lawyers also usually offer the first consultation for free.
+This consultation is enough of an overview for the car accident lawyer to determine whether you have a car accident injury case in Florida or not.